Copy Files to Bucket

 Organize the uploads in year and month folders in the bucket.
 For example,

 Ensures that files are offloaded to the bucket with a unique path.
 This is a cache-busting technique especially helpful when using CloudFront and other CDNs to make sure the latest version of a file is served.

 Rewrite Media URLs

-Rewrites local URLs to be served from your Amazon S3 or DigitalOcean Spaces bucket, CloudFront or another CDN, or a custom domain.
+Rewrites local URLs to be served from your Amazon S3, DigitalOcean Spaces or Google Cloud Storage bucket, CloudFront or another CDN, or a custom domain.

 Custom Domain (CNAME)

 By default rewritten URLs use the raw bucket URL format, e.g.

 https://s3.amazonaws.com....
 If you have enabled CloudFront, another CDN, or are using a CNAME, you can set that domain with this setting.
 Where has the old interface gone?